 Kitchen Countertop Cost

 Much like any other part of a home, your kitchen countertop cost varies depending on several factors.
 Here in the Philippines, a granite countertop ranges typically from Php5,000 to Php50,000 (or more).
-Marble, on the other hand, costs even higher.
+Marble and engineered quartz, on the other hand, cost even higher.
 To give you an idea of how much will you be charged by your local supplier, keep in mind the following factors:

 Like any other goods sold in the market, the most significant factor affecting all the stones’ prices worldwide is the supply and demand.

-However, when a stone is sold exclusively by one company, they can demand a hefty price for it.
+When a stone, however, is sold exclusively by one company, they can demand a hefty price for it.
 Rarity, after all, creates value.

 b.
 Origin (Quarry Location) of the Material